Koopman for stochastic dynamics: error bounds for kernel extended dynamic mode decomposition: Introduction

-or the corresponding regression problem~\eqref{eq:koop_regression_problem}, the data matrix $\Psi_\calY$ has to be further approximated.
-To this end, we build upon the rich theory of Monte Carlo methods to perform an entry-wise approximation, where we draw $m_j \in \bN$ i.i.d.\ samples $y_j^{(l)} \sim \rho_{x_j}$, $l = 1, \dots, m_j$, and invoke the law of large numbers such that
+defines a \emph{linear surrogate system in feature space}.
+The surrogate system describes the evolution of the \emph{conditional mean} of the lifted observables, i.e., $\bE[Z^+\,|\, X] \approx K Z = K \Psi(X)$.
+Here, probability enters through the conditional expectation: the surrogate system approximates the expected evolution of the lifted observables, while stochastic fluctuations around this mean remain.
+However, the conditional expectations in \eqref{eq:matrix_equation_koop_edmd_stoch} are usually not readily available in applications with unknown dynamics, such that the analogue to the regression problem \eqref{eq:koop_regression_problem} cannot be directly solved.
+Instead, the data matrix $\Psi_\calY$ has to be approximated from observations of the stochastic system.
+For this, we build upon the rich theory of Monte Carlo methods to perform an entry-wise approximation.
+We draw $m_j \in \bN$ i.i.d.\ samples $y_j^{(l)} \sim \rho_{x_j}$, $l = 1, \dots, m_j$, and invoke the law of large numbers such that

-For the kernel case, we then have, in view of $\Psi_i = k(x_i,\cdot)$,
+For the kernel case, we then have, in view of $\Psi_i = \kernel(x_i,\cdot)$,

 This yields the matrix approximant $K = \bbK_{\calX, \calY}^{\mathrm{MC}} \bbK_\calX^{-1}$, which corresponds to the operator approximant